 Now, as the throttle plate opens, the throttle position sensor signal voltage increases.
 At wide open throttle (WOT), the TPS signal voltage is around 4.5 Volts.

 As the throttle plate closes, the throttle position sensor signal voltage decreases.

 As long as the fuel injection computer sees the TPS voltage signal increasing/decreasing, it knows you're stepping ON/OFF the accelerator pedal (and that the TPS is functioning correctly).

 The most common cause of a P0122 trouble code is a bad throttle position sensor.

-Unfortunately, a bad TPS is not the only cause of a P0122 trouble code.
+Unfortunately, a P0122 trouble code can be caused by a few other problems (besides a bad TPS).
 Here's a basic list of a few other things that can cause it:

 - An open-circuit problem in the TPS signal wire between the TPS and the fuel injection computer.